geoffswc/GCP-Auto-AI-Workshop/README.md

 1) Set up a google cloud account and enable services from the vision and language AutoML Apis
 2) Use AutoML vision and translation APIs to extract text transcripts from image, audio, and video files
-3) Use AutomL languaage APIs to assessing sentiment and category for text documents
+3) Use AutoML language APIs to assessing sentiment and category for text documents

 ### Prerequisites

 Participants should have basic introductory level Python programming skills, including the ability to write loops, conditionals, and methods.
-Familiarity with pandas is helpful but not required.
+Familiarity with pandas and JSON is helpful but not required.

 ### Setup and Configuration